MTMing/Tokimon_App/README.md

 **Explanation for basic features:**

 ### 1. Attributes for trainers:
-+ Name: Users provided name with length limit of 50 characters.
++ Name: User-provided name with a length limit of 50 characters.
 + Height: A integer value with maximum three digits represents the height in centimeters.
 + Weight: A integer value with maximum three digits represents the weight in pounds.
 + Level: A user gains one level up by capturing three new Tokimons.